-In the theoretical part of the comprehensive exam the examinee takes the exam in a main and a second subject.
-The main subject covers a broader range of studies.
-The list of possible main subjects, their topics and the recommended literature is available on the web page of the doctoral school.
-Second subjects that can be chosen for the exam are specified in the academic plan of the doctoral school available on its web page.
-The student's main and second subjects are specified in advance by the DIT considering the recommendation of the student.
-In the theoretical part the PhD student presents her/his familiarity in the scientific literature of the respective field of science, and her/his theoretical and methodological knowledge.

-In the second part of the comprehensive exam the examinee presents her/his knowledge of the scientific literature, research results and shows her/his research plans for the second part of the PhD studies in the form of a lecture, as well as the time plan for preparing the dissertation and publishing the results.
-The presentation should cover the scientific significance of her/his results and the innovative content, and - when relevant - the technological motivations of the research and the practical applicability of the results.
-The examinee submits to the committee in electronic form, at least a week before the exam, a short summary of her/his achieved results that can be developed into theses, and her/his published articles and those submitted for publication.
+- (2) In the theoretical part of the comprehensive exam the examinee takes the exam in a main and a second subject. - (3) The main subject covers a broader range of studies.
+The list of possible main subjects, their topics and the recommended literature is available on the web page of the doctoral school. - (4) Second subjects that can be chosen for the exam are specified in the academic plan of the doctoral school available on its web page. - (5) The student's main and second subjects are specified in advance by the DIT considering the recommendation of the student. - (6) In the theoretical part the PhD student presents her/his familiarity in the scientific literature of the respective field of science, and her/his theoretical and methodological knowledge. - (7) In the dissertation part of the comprehensive exam the examinee presents her/his knowledge of the scientific literature, research results and shows her/his research plans for the second part of the PhD studies in the form of a lecture, as well as the time plan for preparing the dissertation and publishing the results.
+The presentation should cover the scientific significance of her/his results and the innovative content, and when relevant the technological motivations of the research and the practical applicability of the results.